visual-framework/vf-core/components/vf-hero/README.md

 `--vf-hero-bg-image` — this is for the url for the background image.
 It can either be added, inline if you're writing the HTML, using the `.yml` data source of `vf_hero_image`, or by other needs (a input or upload in WordPress, for example).

-`--vf-hero-grid__row` — This is used to represent the heigh of the image and helps calculate the position of the content, depending on the variant you have chosen.
+`--vf-hero-grid__row--initial` — This is used to represent the heigh of the image and helps calculate the position of the content, depending on the variant you have chosen.

 ## Install